 Aside from the prices indicated, there are other expenses you’ll have to pay.
 For one, there’s the cost of fuel which is $2 to $3 per gallon.
-In addition, most companies who are in the truck rental business handle a number of materials which are harmful to the environment.
-These include waste oils, solvents, and petroleum products – materials which require proper disposal.
+In addition, most companies who are in the truck rental business handle a number of materials that are harmful to the environment.
+These include waste oils, solvents, and petroleum products – materials that require proper disposal.
 So, you can expect to pay an Environmental Fee that rate from $5 to $10.

-A semi-truck, in particular, is the part of a truck which tows the cargo.
+A semi-truck, in particular, is the part of a truck that tows the cargo.
 If you do not own a trailer, you might also need to rent one.
 And the average cost for a trailer is around $45 to $110, depending on its type.
 You can choose from dry van, flatbed, or refrigerated trailers.